Bass Masters Classic: Tournament Edition: Development

 The game was developed by Inland Productions, a company founded in 1996.
 The game was originally scheduled to be released in August 1998 but was ultimately released on September 8, 1998.
 The game uses a 3D technology in reproducing what it's like to fish real lakes in competition.

 Reception

 Aaron Curtiss from the Los Angeles Times said "Not my cup of tea, but I can see how die-hard fishermen might enjoy having it loaded on their PC at work for a few casts during conference calls."

-Roy Bassave from The Miami Herald said "Bass Masters Classic's best feature is the Force-Feedback support that allows anglers to feel a jerk on the joystick when a fish bites.
+Roy Bassave from The Miami Herald said "Bass Masters Classics best feature is the Force-Feedback support that allows anglers to feel a jerk on the joystick when a fish bites.
 Overall the level of interaction is much like such golf games as Tiger Woods from EA.